CornSnek/charline_append/README.md

 -b -e means the characters to add/remove from the beginning/ending surrounded by quotes.
 -b and -e can also be empty. -BE means to append characters from the (B)eginning and (E)nding of file (Default 11 = true true)

-Example: glsl -a -b'"' -e'\n"' adds \" to the beginning and \n" to the end for each line.
+Example: `./charline_append glsl -a -b'"' -e'\n"'` adds \" to the beginning and \n" to the end for each line.
 -BE11 is the default, which also adds the characters at the beginning and ending of the file.
 It outputs the file to glsl.output

 Example: example_file